 Lavender is a graduate of the University of Wisconsin-Parkside.
 In 2012, he graduated with a bachelor’s degree in English and a certificate in Sports Management.
 At Parkside he was the main sports reporter and executive editor of The Ranger News.
 The favorite sport of his to cover at UW-Parkside was the women’s soccer team – where he also did color commentary for WIPZ student radio.
 Lavender has also been published twice as a poetry editor with Straylight – UW-Parkside’s literary arts magazine.

 Fun Fact: Daniel’s father was born and raised in England.
 Half of his family lives across the pond and, as such, has contributed to his love of Formula 1, English Premiership Football, and more British-y things like Doctor Who.
 The reason behind “Doctor Lavender” is a nod to his love of his English family.

-For contact information and or further details, please send a direct message to either the Admirals Roundtable Twitter account or his personal Twitter account.
+For further contact information or details please send a direct message to either the Admirals Roundtable Twitter account or the Admirals Roundtable Facebook page.